Ahmed El-Ghandour

-Ahmed El-Ghandour (Arabic: أحمد غندور; born 15 May 1994) is an actor known for presenting educational and scientific videos on YouTube, better known as his name Da7ee7 (The Daheeh).
+Ahmed El-Ghandour (Arabic: أحمد غندور; born 15 May 1994), is an Egyptian educator and YouTuber, better known as Da7ee7 (The Daheeh), after the name of his YouTube channel.
 He is a prominent figure in the field of popular science in the MENA region.
 He holds a bachelor's degree in biology from the American University in Cairo and a master's degree in education from the University of Hong Kong.

 Al-Ghandour created his "Da7ee7 – الدحيح" channel on YouTube in 2014 and began posting educational, comic videos.
 Al-Ghandour's fame increased in Egypt and many Arabic-speaking countries after he signed a contract with Al Jazeera Plus (AJ+) network in 2017.
 This contract continued until June 9, 2020, when the contract was terminated at the network's request.

 In October 2020, the first episode of his new program, "The Daheeh Museum," aired.
 It's a cultural comedy show broadcast on Shahid.net.
 In 2021, he presented "The Daheeh" on the New Media Academy Channel before moving to the Museum of the Future Channel.
 Al-Ghandour was shortlisted for the 2019 IBC World Award for Most Influential Young People in Media.